 Tip #2: Review Past Activities in Your Building Management Software

-If you are not currently tracking when maintenance is performed on equipment and what was done, you are at a severe disadvantage from a capital planning perspective.
-Without this information, it is easy to unknowingly spend more maintaining an asset than it would cost to replace.
-A building management platform with capital management planning capabilities will track this data and can be easily exported into your budget.
+If you’re not currently tracking what maintenance is performed on equipment and when, you’re at a severe disadvantage from a capital planning perspective.
+Without this information, it’s easy to unknowingly spend more maintaining an asset than it would cost to replace.
+A building management platform with capital planning capabilities will track this data and can be easily exported into your budget.

-When predicting a budget, you want to strive for the number that allows your team to complete all their projects with some money left over for proactive and preventative projects, but you must also know your lowest acceptable budget.
+When predicting a budget, strive for a number that allows your team to complete all their projects with some money left over for proactive and preventive projects.
+Make sure you also know your lowest acceptable budget.
 What is the minimum amount that your team needs to survive?

 Tip #4: Incorporate a Facility Condition Index (FCI)